 This has to be our favourite spot in the whole of Northumberland, the time we spent here often lives rent free in our minds.
 Your visit to Northumberland really isn’t complete until you’ve spent time in the iconic Bamburgh.

-If you have the time & energy, we strongly recommend that you make the effort to visit Bamburgh Beach at sunrise.
+If you have the time and energy, we strongly recommend that you make the effort to visit Bamburgh Beach at sunrise.
 If you get good conditions, we promise you will not regret this decision.
+The way the soft golden light bounced off the castle walls and danced across the sand, is a memory that is permanently imprinted in our minds forever.

-Entrance fees: Adult – £14.10 Child – £6.95 Family – £37.10
+Entrance fees: Adult – £19.95 Child – £10.00 Family – £55-58

 You can find out more information & opening times here.

-Holy Island/Lindisfarne Castle
+Holy Island & Lindisfarne Castle

 To reach the island you will have to cross the ocean causeway by car, which during high tide becomes completely submerged by the ocean.
 Meaning, you can only access the island at certain times of day.
 You must also be wary of tide times for coming back across the causeway to the mainland, as you don’t want to get stuck overnight.